-According to Hindu texts, Gayatri came into existence from the body of a cow when Saraswati didn’t make it in time for an important Vedic sacrifice which Lord Brahma wanted to perform with her.
-As per the legends found in several Puranas, Brahma first asked goddess Saraswati to become his divine consort, or in other words – Wife.
+According to Hindu texts, Gayatri came into existence from the body of a cow when Saraswati didn’t make it in time for an important Vedic sacrifice that Lord Brahma wanted to perform with her.

+According to legends found in several Puranas, Brahma first asked goddess Saraswati to become his divine consort, or wife.
 So that he can perform the sacrifice smoothly without any disturbance.
-The sacrifice was organized to make an offering to Lord Surya – the sun god in Hinduism.
+The sacrifice was organized to make an offering to Lord Surya, the sun god in Hinduism.

-Later when Lord Brahma was busy organizing stuff for the sacrifice, she went away saying she needed to purify herself first before joining him, but she never came back in time.
+Later, when Lord Brahma was busy organizing stuff for the sacrifice, she went away, saying she needed to purify herself first before joining him, but she never came back on time.
 No one knows for sure whether she did it deliberately or not.
-Anyway under compulsion Lord Brahma had to look out for another woman who would agree to take the place of Saraswati.
+Anyway, under compulsion, Lord Brahma had to look out for another woman who would agree to take the place of Saraswati.

-Later she was personified as a Goddess for helping Brahma do his sacrifice.
+Later, she was personified as a goddess for helping Brahma make his sacrifice.
 Gayatri was then gifted with many arms, heads, and other divine objects by various gods and deities for her generosity.
-The most common image of Goddess Gayatri is therefore shown with ten hands and five heads, where she’s sitting on top of a lotus.
+The most common image of Goddess Gayatri is therefore shown with ten hands and five heads, while she’s sitting on top of a lotus.

 Mahakali – Goddess Who Drinks Blood

 Mahakali is also one of the goddesses who receives the most conflicting opinions.
-In general, we know her as the destroyer of evil and who is always thirsty for demons’ blood.
-Unlike other goddesses mentioned in Hindu texts, Mahakali has the largest number of forms, and in which this is the fiercest one.
+In general, we know her as the destroyer of evil and someone who is always thirsty for demons’ blood.
+Unlike other goddesses mentioned in Hindu texts, Mahakali has the largest number of forms, and of these, this is the fiercest one.

 Mahakali is often seen as the most favored deity for performing any kind of tantric ritual.
 You can also see her being worshiped in many esoteric traditions of Buddhism.
 She is among those deities who are equipped with a complete set of divine arms and weapons.

-In a version of Kali’s birth, there was a story of a terrible demon causing a great deal of nuisance.
-The demons became so strong that the combined strength of all gods was not enough to fight against them.
-One of the reasons why the demons became so powerful lies in their ability to reproduce more demons every time a drop of their blood spilled to the ground.
+In one version of Kali’s birth, there was a story about a terrible demon causing a great deal of nuisance.
+The demons became so strong that the combined strength of all the gods was not enough to fight against them.
+One of the reasons why the demons became so powerful lies in their ability to reproduce more demons every time a drop of their blood spilled onto the ground.